2020 Theme: Be a Habitat Hero! Stop Invasive Species

-Entries will be placed into three grade divisions (2 – 4, 5 – 8, 9 – 12) and judged by the California Invasive Species Advisory Committee, which will select the top 3 winners for each division.
+Entries will be placed into three grade divisions (2 – 4, 5 – 8, 9 – 12) and the top 3 winners will be selected from each division.
 One contestant will be selected by Department of Fish and Wildlife staff to receive the Invasive Species Program Choice Award.
-The winners’ artwork will be used to develop California’s “Don’t Let it Loose!” outreach materials.

 "Say No to Nutria" - 2019 Invasive Species Program Choice Award Winner by Cara Lee.